 Recent institutional activity in WPZ

-The number of institutional holders in Williams Partners (WPZ) increased to 349 in the second quarter compared to 342 in the previous quarter.
-However, the percentage of shares held by institutional investors fell to 22.8% from 23.3% during the same time period.
-Kayne Anderson Capital Advisors and OFI SteelPath unloaded major position in WPZ during the quarter.
-They sold 4.7 million and 3.7 million shares, respectively.
+The number of institutional holders in Williams Partners (WPZ), the midstream MLP subsidiary of Williams Companies (WMB), increased to 355 by the end of the fourth quarter compared to 340 in the previous quarter.
+The percentage of shares held by institutional investors saw a marginal decline.
+BMO Capital Markets and Appaloosa Management unloaded major positions in WPZ during the quarter.
+They sold 3.75 million and 3.72 million shares, respectively.

-Institutional investors’ bearishness on WPZ could be attributed to the following factors:
+Institutional investors’ bullishness towards WPZ could be attributed to the following factors:

 Top five holders

-Fidelity Management & Research, Alps Advisors, Harvest Fund Advisors, Kayne Anderson Capital Advisors, and Tortoise Capital Advisors are the top five institutional holders in WPZ.
-Fidelity Management & Research continues to be the top holder in the partnership despite unloading 0.93 million positions in the recent quarter.
-It currently holds 2.9% in WPZ.
+Alps Advisors, Fidelity Management & Research Company, Harvest Fund Advisors, Tortoise Capital Advisors, and Kayne Anderson Capital Advisors are among the top five institutional holders in WPZ.
+Alps Advisors became the top institutional holder in the partnership after Fidelity Management & Research Company unloaded 1.6 million positions in the recent quarter.
+Alps Advisors currently holds 2.2% in WPZ.